jmankoff/interaction/assignments/menus.md

 **Conduct User Study**

-To finalize the [consent form](consent.html), you will need to copy over the text from our sample consent and modify it in all of the places marked as such.
+To finalize the [consent form](consent.html), you will need to copy over the text from our sample consent form and modify it in all of the places marked as such.
 You should print out two copies of the consent form for each participant -- one for them and one for you.

-You will need to try out your own program as a participant to fill in the consent form (since you'll need to know how long it takes.
+You will need to try out your own program as a participant to fill in the consent form (since you'll need to know how long it takes).
 This is also a good time to double check that your data is not lost by downloading it.

 *Downloading your data*